 Mobilitybox Ticketing SDKs for iOS and Android

-In order to have a full set of features with data management and views we recommend using our Native Mobile SDKs for iOS or Android:
+To have a complete set of features with data management and views, we recommend using our Native Mobile SDKs for iOS or Android:

 iOS SwiftUI Package Android Kotlin Library